RIDGECUT: Learning Graph Partitioning with Rings and Wedges: . #1

 Now let $G_{N,r}=(V,E)$ be an undirected spider web graph with $r$ rings and $N$ points for each ring.
 This is exactly the cartesian product of a circle graph and a path graph with $N$ and $r$ vertices respectively.
 Note that the ``center`` is not included in this type of graphs.
 Define the following custom Cheeger constants:

-For an illustration of wedge and ring partitions see Figure \ref{fig:ring_wedge_partitions}.
+For an illustration of ring and wedge partitions see Figure \ref{fig:ring_wedge_partitions}.

 From now on we will assume $G=G_{N,r}$ to be a spider web graph with $r$ rings and $N$ points for each ring.
-We can compute bounds on $\varphi_{N, r}(k)$ and $\psi_{N, r}(k)$. \begin{lemma} Given a spider-web graph $G_{N,r}$ the wedge and ring Cheeger constants can be bounded as follows
+We can compute bounds on $\varphi_{N, r}(k)$ and $\psi_{N, r}(k)$. \begin{lemma} Given a spider-web graph $G_{N,r}$ the ring and wedge Cheeger constants can be bounded as follows

 \end{lemma} \begin{proof} The strategy will be to choose suited partitions for which it is possible to compute explicitly the cuts and the volumes.
 We start from the wedge Cheeger constant $\varphi_{N,r}(k)$.
 Given a wedge partition $S_1, \ldots, S_k$ each subset $S_i$ has cut exactly $2r$.
 Moreover, we assume that the $S_i$'s are maximally symmetric, meaning that the $S_i$'s all have $\lfloor \frac{N}{k}\rfloor$ or $\lfloor\frac{N}{k}\rfloor+1$ nodes in each ring.
 These observation read